Jonathan2251/lbd/source/install.rst

 from the Internet.
 Open :menuselection:`System Preferences --> Security & Privacy`.
 Click the
 **lock** to make changes, and under "Allow applications downloaded from:" select the radio button next to "Anywhere."
-See :num:`Figure #install-f2` below for an illustration.
+See :numref:`install-f2` below for an illustration.
 You may want to revert this setting after installing cmake.

 .. _install-f2: